-Best iPhone headphones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best iPhone headphones you can buy in 2020.
+Best iPhone headphones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best iPhone headphones you can buy in 2022.

-The iPhone is one of the finest phones around.
+The iPhone is one of the best phones around.
 With thousands of apps, a user-friendly design and an amazing camera, no wonder it's the handset of choice for millions of people around the world.
 The biggest draw for us, though, is the brilliant sound quality.

 So which will you choose?
 Wireless or wired?
 Noise-cancelling or noise-isolating?
 In-ear, on-ear or over-ear?
 Have a look and see which jump out at you.